 "I am assuming Foxconn was attracted by the fact there's already a skilled workforce here and there's a foundation to produce more such workers through the tech colleges and the other parts of the education system," Still said.

 Foxconn, founded in 1974, announced in January that it was considering investing $7 billion in a U.S. factory to produce display panels that would create as many as 50,000 jobs.
-The company was purchased last year by Japan's Sharp Corp.
+The company was purchased last year of Japan's Sharp Corp.

 Walker made a brief, previously unannounced trip to Japan the weekend of June 2 to pursue an undisclosed economic development opportunity.
 That same weekend, Michigan Gov. Rick Snyder was also in Japan.